wbjacks/voter-guides/_posts/2024-11-02-november-2024-general-election.md

 city is complicated work, and relying on established relationships to get things done can be incredibly valuable.

-Ultimately, Lurie gets my #2 because he's priorities are largely aligned with my own and I think he could do some good, even if I worry his inexperience would just as likely cause problems as provide fresh perspective.
+Ultimately, Lurie gets my #2 because his priorities for housing are largely aligned with my own and I think he could do some good, even if I don't agree with his perspective on transit and pedestrian infrastructure and I worry his inexperience would just as likely cause problems as provide fresh perspective.

 [1]: https://www.sfchronicle.com/opinion/editorials/article/endorsement-san-francisco-mayor-19763774.php
 [2]: https://daniellurie.com/priorities/housing/